Saitama Super Arena: New Year's Eve events

+Other events

-The Saitama Super Arena hosted a special WWE Smackdown event that took place on February 5, 2005 and was later broadcast on February 10, 2005.
+The Saitama Super Arena hosted special tapings of WWE Raw, SmackDown, Heat, and Velocity that took place on February 4 and February 5, 2005, and was later broadcast on February 7 and February 10, 2005.
 The event is famously remembered for the "Kimono Match" that took place between Torrie Wilson and Hiroko Suzuki (a Japanese native who would later be elected to the Funabashi city council as part of a political career).
 Hiroko was defeated after losing her kimono, being stripped down to her bra and panties at the hands of Torrie.

-The Saitama Super Arena has hosted a major martial arts event on New Year's Eve since 2001.
-It was sanctioned by Pride Fighting Championships from 2003 to 2006.
-The 2007 edition was hosted by Yarennoka, an MMA promotion organized by the former staff members of Pride Fighting Championship.
-Dynamite!!
-2008 featured Dream and K-1 fights.
-Dynamite!!
-2009 featured fights by Dream, Sengoku and K-1.
-Dynamite!!
-2010 featured Dream and K-1 fights.
-Fight For Japan: Genki Desu Ka Omisoka 2011 featured fights by Dream, K-1 and IGF.
-The 2012 edition featured Dream and Glory fights.
-Since 2015 the event is the final round of the Rizin Fighting Federation.

 On November 29, 2009, the arena hosted one of the biggest fights in Japan's history, with WBC Flyweight Champion Daisuke Naito defending his title against Koki Kameda.

-The arena hosted the Japanese return of the Ultimate Fighting Championship on February 26, 2012 for UFC 144.
-Followed by UFC on Fuel TV: Silva vs. Stann on March 3, 2013 and UFC Fight Night: Hunt vs. Nelson on September 20, 2014 as well as UFC Fight Night: Barnett vs. Nelson on September 26, 2015.
+The arena hosted the Japanese return of the Ultimate Fighting Championship on February 26, 2012, for UFC 144.
+Other UFC events held in the arena include UFC on Fuel TV: Silva vs. Stann on March 3, 2013, UFC Fight Night: Hunt vs. Nelson on September 20, 2014, as well as UFC Fight Night: Barnett vs. Nelson on September 26, 2015.

 On November 7, 2019, Japanese bantamweight boxer Naoya Inoue defeated Nonito Donaire at the arena to claim the 2018–19 World Boxing Super Series.

 On December 29, 2019, the arena hosted Bellator 237.

+On June 7, 2022, Naoya Inoue defeated Nonito Donaire in a bantamweight unification bout.

+On November 4 and 5, 2023, two-time Olympic champion Yuzuru Hanyu returned to the arena where he had won his first World Figure Skating Championships for his Repray Tour, the first solo ice show tour to be produced in figure skating.

 Other sports

 It is one of two home arenas of the Saitama Broncos basketball team.

-In 2000, the arena hosted two NHL ice hockey games between the Nashville Predators and the Pittsburgh Penguins.
+In 2000, the arena hosted two NHL hockey games between the Nashville Predators and the Pittsburgh Penguins.

 In 2003, NBA basketball teams Seattle SuperSonics and the Los Angeles Clippers, played two regular season games.
 In 2006, the arena hosted the knockout stage of the Basketball World Championship 2006.
 In 2019, the Houston Rockets and Toronto Raptors played two preseason games at the arena.
 In 2022, the arena again hosted two NBA preseason games, this time between the Golden State Warriors and Washington Wizards.

-The 2014 and 2019 World Figure Skating Championships were held at the venue.
+The 2014, 2019 and 2023 World Figure Skating Championships were held at the venue.

 On New Year's Eve 2018, the arena hosted the exhibition boxing match between former five-division boxing world champion Floyd Mayweather Jr. and kickboxer Tenshin Nasukawa.

 The arena hosted basketball competitions at 2020 Summer Olympics hosted by Tokyo.